Boulder Campus Policy1

 For an illness to qualify as a reason to stop the tenure clock, it must be accompanied by utilization of sick leave.
 Utilization of earned sick leave is the standard by which the campus determines that the illness represents a significant disruption to job performance.
 By continuing to draw full salary during an illness, faculty members accept compensation for services rendered and in doing so implicitly certify to the institution that they are fulfilling the teaching, research, and service obligations for which they are being paid.
 While the University reserves the right to require a faculty member to utilize sick leave when in its judgement the faculty member cannot meet his or her obligations, in many cases the choice of utilizing earned sick leave is left to the decision of the faculty member at the time of their illness or their decision to render parental or family care.
 The campus then uses utilization of sick leave as the criterion to distinguish serious illness situations for which the tenure clock should be stopped from less disruptive circumstances that do not justify extending the probationary period.

 Parental leave is also grounds for stopping the tenure clock.
-As of July 2007, upon notification to Faculty Affairs, a tenured or tenure-track faculty member who will be the primary caregiver for a child within 12 months of birth or adoption of the child will have their tenure clock stopped automatically for one year (if not yet tenured).
+Upon notification to the campus Office of Faculty Affairs, a tenure-track faculty member who will be the primary caregiver for a child within 12 months of birth or adoption of the child will have their tenure clock stopped automatically for one year.
 The faculty member will also receive up to a maximum of one semester at full pay without using accrued sick leave.
+Please note the following features of this policy:

 Leaves Without Pay: Faculty may request to take a leave without pay (LWOP) during their tenure probationary period.
 Granting of LWOP is a discretionary decision of the Provost.
 Reasons for LWOP may be related to full-time pursuit of scholarly or creative work opportunities at national labs, government, or private sector facilities.
 Other reasons may be related to the need to attend to personal or family matters that either are not covered under sick and parental leave policies, or activities for which a faculty member does not wish to expend accrued sick leave benefits, and during which time the faculty member will not or be unable to pursue their scholarly or creative projects.
 In general, LWOP that is granted for circumstances during which time scholarly or creative projects will not be pursued may be, at the discretion of the dean or Provost, the basis for stopping the tenure clock.
 In almost all other cases, particularly cases where scholarship will be part of the leave activities, the LWOP will not be approved as a basis for stopping the tenure clock.
 Requests for LWOP must be made to the chair or dean in writing, and must address the issue of scholarly work and the tenure clock.